Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 eBay's governance score puts it squarely in the 9th percentile of companies rated in the same sector.
 That could suggest that eBay is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

-ESG scores also evaluate any incidences of controversy that a company has been involved in.
-A high-profile company, eBay scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that eBay has, for the most part, managed to keep its nose clean.
+ESG scores also evaluate any incidences of controversy that a company has been involved in. eBay scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that eBay has, for the most part, managed to keep its nose clean.

 eBay share dividends

-eBay has paid out, on average, around 18.75% of recent net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.16% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), shareholders could enjoy a 1.16% return on their shares, in the form of dividend payments.
-In eBay's case, that would currently equate to about $0.7 per share.
+Recently eBay has paid out, on average, around 20.05% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.97% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), eBay shareholders could enjoy a 1.97% return on their shares, in the form of dividend payments.
+In eBay's case, that would currently equate to about $0.76 per share.

-While eBay's payout ratio might seem low, this can signify that the company is investing more in its future growth.
+While eBay's payout ratio might seem low, this can signify that eBay is investing more in its future growth.

 Have eBay's shares ever split?